spark-redshift-community/spark-redshift/README.md

         using to connect to S3 and will forward those credentials to Redshift over JDBC.
 If Spark is authenticating to S3 using an IAM instance role then a set of temporary STS credentials will be passed to Redshift; otherwise, AWS keys will be passed.
-These credentials are sent as part of the JDBC query, so therefore it is **strongly recommended** to enable SSL encryption of the JDBC connection when using this authentication method.
+These credentials are sent as part of the JDBC query, therefore it is **strongly recommended** to enable SSL encryption of the JDBC connection when using this authentication method.
     3. **Use Security Token Service (STS) credentials**: You may configure the `temporary_aws_access_key_id`, `temporary_aws_secret_access_key`, and `temporary_aws_session_token` configuration properties to point to temporary keys created via the AWS
         [Security Token Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
-        These credentials are sent as part of the JDBC query, so therefore it is **strongly recommended** to enable SSL encryption of the JDBC connection when using this authentication method.
+        These credentials are sent as part of the JDBC query, therefore it is **strongly recommended** to enable SSL encryption of the JDBC connection when using this authentication method.
         If you choose this option then please be aware of the risk that the credentials expire before the read / write operation succeeds.

-    These three options are mutually-exclusive and you must explicitly choose which one to use.
+    These three options are mutually-exclusive, and you must explicitly choose which one to use.

 ### Encryption